sw00/ephemeral/README.md

 WHITELIST = 1052624100617785344:1052942396034609152
 ```

 You can set these variables in AWS Lambda when you create your Lambda function.
-For a full walkthrough with screenshots on creating a Lambda function and uploading the code, read [this blog post](https://vickylai.com/verbose/free-twitter-bot-aws-lambda/).
-Skip to setting environment variables at [this link](https://vickylai.com/verbose/free-twitter-bot-aws-lambda/#2-configure-your-function).
+For a full walkthrough with screenshots on creating a Lambda function and uploading the code, read [this blog post](https://victoria.dev/verbose/free-twitter-bot-aws-lambda/).
+Skip to setting environment variables at [this link](https://victoria.dev/verbose/free-twitter-bot-aws-lambda/#2-configure-your-function).

 # update.sh

 This handy bash script is included to help you upload your function code to Lambda.
 It requires [AWS Command Line Interface](https://aws.amazon.com/cli/).
 To set up, do `pip install awscli` and follow these instructions for [Quick Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 # License
-Copyright (C) 2018-2019 Vicky Lai
+Copyright (C) 2018-2019 Victoria Lai

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU Affero General Public License as